bcharlier/HMMA238/README.md

 2 supplementary points on the final grade of the course can be obtained for contributions improving the course material (notebooks, Readme, etc.) under the following constraints :

 - only 1 point is given for a contribution,
-- only the first contribution proposed on a theme is rewarded (no point given for followers...),
+- only the first contribution proposed on a theme is rewarded (no point given for followers!),
-- documented pull-requests are expected : details are expected to help judging what the proposition improves/corrects,
+- documented pull-requests (the details could be found ) are expected : details are expected to help judging what the proposition improves/corrects,
 - for typos at least 5 corrections are expected to receive 1 point,
 - each student can only get 2 points maximum through bonuses.